pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

     sft_warmup_steps: 0
 ```

-- `experience_buffer`: Experience replay buffer used by the trainer.
+- `experience_buffer`: Experience buffer used by the trainer, which is logically equivalent to `buffer.explorer_output`.
 - `sft_warmup_dataset`: Optional dataset used for pre-training (SFT warmup).
 - `sft_warmup_steps`: Number of steps to use SFT warm-up before RL begins.